imgrant/ebi-gallery-infra/README.md

 > Source code for the application is available at https://github.com/imgrant/LaravelGallery.

-A continuous integration workflow (using GitHub Actions) is also deployed with the repository, which builds the container images and pushes them to a container registry repo at [Docker Hub](https://hub.docker.com/u/igrnt).
+A continuous integration workflow (using GitHub Actions) is also deployed with the repository, which builds the container images and pushes them to a container registry repository at [Docker Hub](https://hub.docker.com/u/igrnt).

 ### 🏗️ Infrastructure & deployment